 However, we can definitely increase the memory cooling capabilities to extend the lifespan of the device.

 The KFConsole is eligible for CPU, GPU, RAM, and storage upgrades.
-We can also clean out food grease.

 Overheating: Also referred to as "thermal throttling", this is when a chip lowers its frequency (and therefore its performance) to reduce its heat output when it reaches a critical temperature.
 For most processors, this occurs at 100 C or lower.
 Every 10 C reduction in processor temperatures doubles the lifespan.
 Frequent overheating can lead to the early failure of a component.
+(Looking at you, Apple.)
+Furthermore, overheating can make it that a laptop with faster parts on paper is outperformed by a non-overheating laptop with slower parts.